blat-blatnik/TFC-Quick-Pockets/README.md

 Download the latest version [here](https://github.com/blat-blatnik/TFC-Quick-Pockets/releases).

 Put the downloaded `jar` file in your [`mods`](https://gaming.stackexchange.com/questions/151317/where-is-the-mod-folder) folder, right alongside TFC+.
 Tested and working with TFC+ 0.84.1, 0.85, 0.85.1.

-This is a _client side_ only mod, so you should install it locally if you're playing on a server.
-Please note that using this mod might be considered cheating on some servers - so you could get banned for using it without permission. _Please make sure the server administrators are ok with you using this mod_.

 **Note** the mod is currently in beta.
 It was not tested extensively yet and so some problems could have slipped through the cracks.
 Only use this if you understand the risks. _**Back up** your beloved save games before using this mod_.